ryym/calmly/README.md

 Creating a website with [Gatsby][gatsby] is so much fun!
 Recently I built some websites using Gatsby and its experiences were so good.
-But it has to load React on the client side in any page to function.
+But it loads React on the client side in any page, to provide some client side features like SPA.
-However, some websites mostly consist of static pages and have little dynamic content.
+However, not all websites require such a rich and dynamic content. some websites mostly consist of static pages.
 For those sites, loading bunch of JavaScript code including React would be less meaningful, since its content hardly change after their initial renders.

 This is what Calmly try to solve.
-Using Calmly you can generate JavaScript-free web pages from UI composed of React components.
+Using Calmly you can generate JavaScript-free web pages from a UI tree composed of React components, while you can bundle a few client side JavaScript code per component as well only if necessary.

 ## How to use